gruberb/blog-hugo/content/post/gitprof.md

 - `git checkout 1234-switch-userform`

 And now comes the magic.
 We can group different commits together with the use of `git rebase -i HEAD~4`.
+What this does, is:

+- Opens your standard terminal text editor (probably vi or vim)
+- Shows you the last 4 commits from the latest HEAD (HEAD~4)
+- Offers you options to pick, squash, drop, edit and fix commits

+<a href="https://git-scm.com/docs/git-rebase">Here is a nice overview of all the options</a> you are given there.

+Now you can pick and group commits together with:

+- put a `pick` in front of your first commit you want to combine
+- and then remove the `pick` in front of the other commits and put a `s` for `squash` in front of them (in case you want to combine/squash them together into one commit)

+### What does it bring you?

+Well, it's a nice idea to group commits together which belong together, so the reviewer of your code has an easier job going through each step and make a better sense of it.
+Also, your git history stays super clean and readable.

+Think about a super way of documenting your process and code.
+Once you figured out the mechanics, it's a huge boost in professionality and quality.